Lesson 09: GPIO Ports and Configurations

 7. Set Internal Pull-Up/Down Resister and Open-Drain: Set up the pin's internal pull-up resistor (PUR), and pull-down resistor (PDR), and enable open-drain output (ODR).

-8. Enable All Pins of each Port: Enable all GPIO pins, including all regular I/O pins, analog pins, and the pins connected to internal digital functions.
+8. Enable All Pins of Each Port: Enable all GPIO pins, including all regular I/O pins, analog pins, and the pins connected to internal digital functions.

 GPIO DATA Register